kleqing/VAIO-SVF14217SGW-Hackintosh/README.md

 - <a href="apple.com">Apple</a> for macOS.
 - Acidanthera, Mieze, USBToolBox, etc. for all the kext.
-- Rehabman for the patched DSDT files.
+- Rehabman for the patched DSDT files & MacIASL.